 Pack a picnic and visit mysterious Hanging Rock

-Climb Hanging Rock, a small, 105 metre (344 foot) tall, steep-sided ancient volcano, which has eroded to create bizarre rock formations.
+Climb Hanging Rock, a 105-metre (344-foot) tall, steep-sided ancient volcano, which has eroded to create bizarre rock formations.
 The 1975 Australian movie classic, Picnic at Hanging Rock, was filmed here.
 See lots of Australian birds and maybe an echidna or wallaby as well as spectacular views of the surrounding farmland from the top.
 Country races take place on the horse track at the base of Hanging Rock.
-There's a Harvest Picnic in late February and music concerts are held throughout the year.

 Chill out at ChillOut